 iii) the next Renomination Cycle shall start at 04:00 hrs on the previous day from the Day it refers to and ends at 13:00 hrs on the Day it refers to,

-iv) the next Renomination Cycle shall start at 13:00 hrs on the previous day from the Day it refers to and ends at 17:00 hrs on the Day it refers to,
+the next Renomination Cycle shall start at 13:00 hrs and ends at 17:00 hrs on the Day it refers to,

-v) the next and last Renomination Cycle shall start at 17:00 and end at 21:00 pm of the Day it refers to.
+the next Renomination Cycle shall start at 17:00 and end at 21:00 pm of the Day it refers to,

+the next and last Renomination Cycle shall start at 21:00 hrs and ends at 01:00 hrs on the Day it refers to.

 Until the expiry of the Nomination Deadline and each Renomination Cycle, Daily Nominations and Renominations may be freely modified by Transmission Users.